dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 ### GitHub Pages

 The default GitHub Action, which deploys pages, skips deployment of folders starting with underscore, for example, the `_framework` folder.
-To deploy folders starting with underscore, add an empty `.nojekyll` file to the git branch.
+To deploy folders starting with underscore, add an empty `.nojekyll` file to the Git branch.

 Git treats JavaScript (JS) files, such as `blazor.webassembly.js`, as text and converts line endings from CRLF (carriage return-line feed) to LF (line feed) in the deployment pipeline.
 These changes to JS files produce different file hashes than Blazor sends to the client in the `blazor.boot.json` file.
 The mismatches result in integrity check failures on the client.
 One approach to solving this problem is to add a `.gitattributes` file with `*.js binary` line before adding the app's assets to the Git branch.
 The `*.js binary` line configures Git to treat JS files as binary files, which avoids processing the files in the deployment pipeline.
 JS file hashes match the entries in the `blazor.boot.json` file, and client-side integrity checks pass.
 For more information, see the [Resolve integrity check failures](#resolve-integrity-check-failures) section.